 On December 7, 2014, a significant rockslide occurred in the Seymour River Canyon approximately one kilometre north of Riverside Drive.
 This rockslide partially blocked the Seymour River and increased the water level upstream, flooding area trails and the Twin Bridge.
 For safety purposes, a number of trails were closed and the bridge was removed.

-Metro Vancouver held two public meetings in June 2015 to discuss options for building new trail connections, upgrading portions of the existing trail network, and establishing a long-range plan for a new pedestrian bridge across Seymour River in the Lower Seymour Conservation Reserve (LSCR).
-Over the coming months, Metro Vancouver will be reviewing the feedback provided and determining next steps in the process.
+Metro Vancouver held two public meetings in 2015 and 2016 to discuss options for building new trail connections, to collect input on the LSCR Trail Strategic Plan and LSCR programs, and to establish a long-range plan for a new pedestrian bridge across Seymour River in the Lower Seymour Conservation Reserve (LSCR).

 After the removal of the Twin Bridge, Metro Vancouver reviewed options to re-establish the east/west connection and to find a viable location for the bridge replacement.
 This process involved taking into consideration environmental, financial and technical constraints.
 After investigating possible crossing locations, Metro Vancouver staff have narrowed the focus to an area just south of the original Twin Bridge location.